SYXZyt/MemGuard/README.md

 Say you have a game engine, if your engine is a shared library, use MemGuard as a shared library.
 If your engine is a static library, use MemGuard as a static library.

 ### Macros
+To enable the tracking system, you will need to set `MEMGUARD_ENABLE_TRACKING` to `ON` in the CMake configuration, or before including the sub directory.
+(It is set to `ON` by default)
+This will define the `MEMGUARD_ENABLE` macros for both the library, and your project.
+If you do not use CMake, make sure to define that macro when building the library.

+You should only define this for debug builds of your application.
+The system can use a lot of memory and slow down the program so it is not recommended for release builds.

 MemGuard provides macros to provide additional data to the watch system.
 This is done so that when MemGuard reports leaks, it will tell you where the object was created.
 This isn't perfect since if you have a string class, it will tell you that the string caused the leak, but not where that string was made.
 In the future, a callstack log may also be added.
 To use the extra data, you must define the following macro: `MEMGUARD_FULL`